ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

         }

 7) We can use it to build PIO programs, for us to #include from your C or C++ program. pioasm can also be used directly, and has a few features not used by the C++ SDK, such as generating programs suitable for use with the MicroPython PIO library.
 CMake function pico_generate_pio_header(TARGET PIO_FILE) takes care of invoking pioasm and adding the generated header to the include path of the target TARGET.

+## 3.3 FOLLOW THE FLOW

+The link to our annotated code printouts is https://github.com/ZhijingY/ESE519-lab2/blob/main/hw2_writeup/3.3.pdf.